Overview and access options

 - Jipelec rapid thermal annealing system.

-- Two STPS inductively coupled plasma etch systems, with chlorine, boron trichloride, oxygen, argon and hydrogen available as prcess gases.
+- Two STPS inductively coupled plasma etch systems, with chlorine, boron trichloride, oxygen, and argon available as process gases.
 These tools are particularly effective in processing of materials resistant to more traditional etching techniques, including GaN, SiC, diamond and sapphire.

 - Two Oxford reactive ion etch tools, respectively optimised for etching of dielectrics with fluorine chemistry, and for sputter etching, for example of metal layers.